AndrewGuo1228/Recipe-ratings-research-project/README.md

 I have noticed that there're a significant missing percentage (6.41%) of rating, so I will focus on finding possible dependent factors for missing rating.
 **1% Significance Level will be applied**

-> test the missing of ratings on minutes
+> Test the missing of ratings on minutes:

 Now, we focus on the missingness of rating in the merged dataframe and test the dependency of this missingness to minutes: